Chickens have feelings just like you do. According to studies, they experience negative emotions like fear and also positive ones like happiness.

 A chicken will consume roughly 120 grams of feed each day on average.
 If there’s a lot left over when they turn in for the night, reduce the amount of food you’re giving them.

 As a general guideline, 90% of your chicken’s diet should come from formulated feed to ensure they’re getting all of the nutrients they need.
-You can also overfeed your chickens with fruits, vegetables, and other scraps they can eat to supplement their diet and provide variety.
+You can also feed your chickens with fruits, vegetables, and other scraps they can eat to provide variety.

 Eggs should be collected two to three times daily, at least once in the morning and in the evening.
 During exceptionally hot or cold weather, collect even more frequently.